c-scale-community/workflow-coastal-hydrowaq/README.md

 ### Build and pull the docker containers for the workflow

-0.IF Docker is not installed yet, use the following commands for quick installation
+0. If Docker is not installed yet, use the following commands for quick installation

 	sudo yum check-update
 	curl -fsSL https://get.docker.com/ | sh